String Interpolation Syntax

 |

-operator.
-The functions support chaining with the same operator.
+character, and support chaining multiple functions with the same character.

 The parts comprise the following components: